-Especially in established relationships, women often have little or no initial sense of sexual desire but access sexual desire (responsive desire) once sexual stimulation triggers excitement and pleasure (subjective arousal) and genital congestion (physical genital arousal).
+Especially in established relationships, women often have little or no initial sense of sexual desire, but they access sexual desire (responsive desire) once sexual stimulation triggers excitement and pleasure (subjective arousal) and genital congestion (physical genital arousal).
 Desire for sexual satisfaction, which may or may not include one or multiple orgasms, builds as sexual activity and intimacy continue, and a physically and emotionally rewarding experience fulfills and reinforces the woman's original motivations.

 A woman's sexual response cycle is strongly influenced by her mental health and by the quality of her relationship with her partner.
 Initial desire typically lessens with age but increases with a new partner at any age.

-Sexual response consists of the following:
+Sexual response includes the following:

 Physiology of the female sexual response is incompletely understood but involves hormonal and CNS factors.

 Estrogens influence sexual response.
 It is suspected but not proved that androgens are involved and act via androgen receptors and estrogen receptors (after intracellular conversion of testosterone to estradiol).

 After menopause, ovarian estrogen production ceases, while ovarian androgen production varies.
 However, adrenal production of prohormones (eg, dehydroepiandrosterone sulfate [DHEAS]) that are converted to both androgens and estrogens in peripheral cells decreases starting in a woman's 30s.
 Ovarian production of prohormones also declines after menopause.
 Whether this decrease plays any role in diminishing sexual desire, interest, or subjective arousal is unclear.

 The brain produces sex hormones (neurosteroids) from cholesterol, and production may increase after menopause.
 Whether this documented increase is universal, whether it facilitates arousal as peripheral production decreases, and whether it is affected by exogenous hormone administration are all unknown.